pytorch/serve/docs/index.md

 # TorchServe

-TorchServe is a performant, flexible and easy to use tool for serving PyTorch eager mode and torchscripted models.
+TorchServe is a performant, flexible and easy to use tool for serving PyTorch models in production.

 ## ⚡ Why TorchServe